 2. What does the right team look like?

 As an HR person will attest, getting your staffing right is super important.
 And, just like in any other line of the business, it isn’t easy.

 Creating a team that can flex with your production volume is critical.
 Staff, freelance talent, and vendors can be combined to handle the variations in production.
 For example, it might make the most sense to keep the creative workforce (the photographers, retouchers, stylists, etc.) freelance initially, with the full-time employees being on the production and operations side.

 The continuity of these more process-driven roles will give you a more reliable and efficient operational foundation.
 It will also allow you to staff up (or down) with total flexibility as your production-volume requirements shift.

-This approach will significantly reduce the risk of over-extension as you get the studio up and running.
+This approach will significantly reduce over-extension risk as you get the studio up and running.

 3. How do I figure out the REAL cost-per-look?

 Cost-per-look is the industry standard methodology for figuring out the creative production cost on a per-SKU basis.
 It’s also a useful metric to quickly ascertain the savings to be achieved by taking the asset production in-house.